use-go/onvif/README.md

 * Common data types are in the xsd / onvif package.
 The types of data (structures) that can be shared by all services are defined in the onvif package. *

-An example of how to define the data type of the CreateUsers function [Device](https://www.onvif.org/ver10/device/wsdl/devicemgmt.wsdl):
+An example of how to define the data type of the CreateUsers function in [Devicemgmt](https://www.onvif.org/ver10/device/wsdl/devicemgmt.wsdl):
 ```
 createUsers := Device.CreateUsers{User: onvif.User{Username:"admin", Password:"qwerty", UserLevel:"User"}}
 ```